Workforce productivity: Factors of labour productivity and quality

-"The emergence of computers has been noted as a significant factor in increasing labor productivity in the late 1990s, by some, and as an insignificant factor by others, such as R.J.
-Gordon.
+"The emergence of computers has been noted as a significant factor in increasing labor productivity in the late 1990s, by some, and as an insignificant factor by others, such as R. J. Gordon.
 Although computers have existed for most of the 20th century, some economic researchers have noted a lag in productivity growth caused by computers that didn't come until the late 1990s."

+Maximizing workforce productivity: strategies and perspectives

+Workforce productivity, a cornerstone of economic and organizational success, represents the efficiency and effectiveness with which individuals and teams accomplish tasks and contribute to their respective fields.
+It encompasses a multifaceted spectrum of factors, ranging from time management and employee engagement to the integration of cutting-edge technologies and the promotion of well-being.

+It serves as a foundational concept for optimizing the efficiency and effectiveness of individuals and teams in the workplace and encompasses a broad spectrum of strategies and perspectives that many use to both understand and enhance productivity in their workplace.